Hands-on: How to use Apple Music Sing karaoke feature in iOS 16.2

 - But the feature is launching with support for “tens of millions of songs”

-- For now, you’ll have to listen to a song and tap the lyrics button to see if it works with the Apple Music Sing karaoke feature
+- You can see some of the supported content by tapping the Search tab in the bottom corner and then choosing the Sing category

-- The feature is a bit buggy for some users at the moment with the pre-launch in the iOS 16.2 RC – e.g. the button showing up and disappearing for songs
+- Otherwise, you’ll have to listen to a song and tap the lyrics button to see if it works with the Apple Music karaoke feature

 Are you excited to use the new karaoke feature?
 Share your thoughts in the comments!